No action after probe into Tory Islamophobia claim

 Rishi Sunak is taking no action against Tory MP Mark Spencer, after an inquiry failed to determine whether he had told a colleague her Muslim faith was a factor in her sacking.

-Nus Ghani claimed she was told her "Muslimness was raised as an issue" when she lost her job in February 2020.
+Nus Ghani claimed she was told it was "raised as an issue" when she lost her ministerial job in a reshuffle in 2020.

 Mr Spencer identified himself as the person Ms Ghani was referring to, but denied making the comments.